rickh94/borg-examine/README.md

 repos.

 # Installation
-Copy the repository to somewhere in your path and make examine-and-mount executable or reference it with a shell script.
+Copy the repository to somewhere in your path and make borg_examine.py executable or reference it with a shell script.

 # Configuration